-8. Defined Contribution Retirement Plan
+7. Defined Contribution Retirement Plan

 DPFP offers its employees a money purchase plan (MPP) created in accordance with Internal Revenue Code Section 401.
 An employee of DPFP becomes a participant in the MPP on their first day of service.
 Participation ceases, except for purposes of receiving distributions in accordance with the terms of the MPP, on the day employment with DPFP is terminated.
 Employees are required to contribute 6.5% of their regular pay.
 Employees are allowed to make after-tax contributions, not to exceed IRS Code limitations.
 In accordance with the MPP, DPFP is obligated to contribute 12% of permanent employees' regular rate of pay and 8% of part-time and temporary employees' regular rate of pay each year.
-During 2018 and 2017, DPFP contributed approximately \$275 thousand and \$305 thousand, respectively, and participants contributed approximately \$149 thousand and \$165 thousand, respectively, to the MPP.
+During 2019 and 2018, DPFP contributed approximately \$312 thousand and \$275 thousand, respectively, and participants contributed approximately \$169 thousand and \$149 thousand, respectively, to the MPP.
 The MPP is administered by a third party, Voya Financial, Inc. (Voya), and the cost of administration is borne by the MPP participants.
 The MPP is held in trust by Voya and is not a component of the accompanying financial statements.

-9. Capital Assets
+8. Capital Assets

-As of December 31, 2014, the DPFP office building and land were transferred to DPFP from a limited liability investment wholly owned by DPFP and were therefore reclassified from an investment asset to a capital asset.
-As donated capital assets, the DPFP office building and land are recorded at acquisition value as of December 31, 2014.
+The DPFP office building and land are recorded at acquisition value.
 Purchased capital assets which include building improvements, are recorded at historical cost.
 Depreciation is charged over the estimated useful lives of the assets using a straight-line method.
-Depreciation expense of \$226 thousand is included in professional and administrative expenses in the accompanying financial statements for the years ended December 31, 2018 and 2017.
+Depreciation expense of \$233 thousand and \$226 thousand, respectively, is included in professional and administrative expenses in the accompanying financial statements for the years ended December 31, 2019 and 2018.
 All capital assets belong to DPFP.
 Maintenance and repairs are charged to expense as incurred.